-"" This location is ideal for those wishing to visit Florence and all its glories, while at the same time experiencing the quiet and tranquility of a charming apartment.
+"" This location is ideal for those wishing to visit Florence and all its glories, while at the same time experiencing the tranquility of a charming apartment.

 Aaway from the hustle and bustle of the city center ""